This article was updated on 16 May 2020. Added paragraphs about 2019 and 2020 Google Algorithm Updates.

 2015 Some would say a breakthrough year in which Google reported more mobile searches in comparison to desktop search.
 “RankBrain” – a self-learning AI search architecture is introduced as part of the Hummingbird algorithm.
 It determines the most relevant results to search engine queries.
 At first, it runs only on 15% of searches that the system had never encountered before, but eventually, it applies to all of them.

 Google confirms that the search engine’s top three ranking factors are: links, content, and RankBrain.

 A year of Webmaster Tools modernisation.
 Google Search Console, Google My Business and, most notably for SEO, Google’s PageSpeed Insights tools receive their updates.
 There are of course multiple changes to Google’s ranking algorithm done almost every day, but there were three Broad Core Algorithm Updates that were actually announced.
 PageSpeed update becomes a significant player in ranking and slow sites with low optimisation score on mobiles are affected.
 Google announces nine factors that influence Optimisation Score.

 And so, the story continues.
-What will 2019 bring?
-Most likely further updates toward mobile-friendly AMP enabled websites that load fast on slow 3G networks.
+What will the rest of the year 2020 bring?
 A lot has changed since the first Google SEO revolution.
 An easily abused system based on keywords evolved into sophisticated learning machine that thinks like a human.
 Content became a king, and mobile device accessibility will further shape the ranking.